This post may contain affiliate links, from which we earn an income.

 Route Napoleon, France

-From Grenoble to Cannes, the Route Napoleon is a 325km stretch of road wending its way through the beautiful mountains of Provence.
-The road follows the route taken by Napoleon in his escape from the island of Elba to Grenoble and is one of Europe’s best drives.
+From Grenoble to Cannes, Route Napoleon is a 325km stretch of road wending its way through the beautiful mountains of Provence.
+The road follows the route taken by Napoleon in his escape from the island of Elba to Grenoble and is one of France’s best road trips.

 Stop along the way and take in all that the towns en route have to offer.
-The castle in Sisteron, the thermal baths at Digne and the perfume tours in Grasse before arriving in Cannes and and the sparkling sea of the Cote d’Azur
+The castle in Sisteron, the thermal baths at Digne and the perfume tours in Grasse before arriving in Cannes and the sparkling sea of the Cote d’Azur to continue your south of France road trip.

 Ring of Kerry, Ireland